What Should CPU Usage Be When Gaming?

 Another thing you should worry about is your CPU temperatures.
 CPU usage and CPU temperatures should have a direct relationship with each other.
 If one goes up, the other one goes up as well.

 Now, you may ask “when will it start getting dangerous?”.
 There are a few factors to look into as you continue to monitor your CPU usage and temps.

 When you see your CPU usage skyrocket, your CPU temperatures should also increase.
 While the CPU temperature increases, it is being cooled by the CPU cooler and the quality of your cooler matters here.
 If you have the best gaming CPU, expect to invest in the best air & liquid CPU coolers for your system as well.

-So, how hot should my CPU be while gaming?
-CPUs are built to withstand a certain limit of heat but, it is designed to know when it is time to throttle.
+So, how hot should a CPU be while gaming?
+CPUs are built to withstand a certain limit of heat, but it is also designed to know when it is time to throttle.
 There are safety mechanisms for CPUs and when they reach a certain temperature, they will know how to cool down to prevent further damages.

 The safest temperatures to go for would be 70-80 degrees Celsius when gaming.
 While 80 is already nearing the danger levels of 90 degrees Celsius and above, it should still be able to do its tasks perfectly.